Melanie Tem

-Melanie Tem (née Kubachko; April 11, 1949 – February 9, 2015) was an American horror and dark fantasy author.
+Melanie Tem (née Kubachko; April 11, 1949 – February 9, 2015) was an American horror and dark fantasy author, and social worker.

 Early life and education

 Melanie Kubachko grew up in Saegertown, Pennsylvania.
 She attended Allegheny College as an undergraduate, and earned her master's in social work at the University of Denver in Colorado.

 Career

 Tem also mentored students through critiquing and private workshops.
 When Tem wasn't writing, she worked as a social worker and administrator with the elderly, disabled, and children.

 Melanie and her husband have collaborated on several novels such as Daughters (2001), and The Man on the Ceiling (2008).
 On collaborating with her husband, Melanie stated, “Steve and I have been each other’s first editor for more than thirty-four years now.
 Nothing leaves the house until the other has read and commented on it”.